 Schedule AC and Heating Maintenance Every Year

-Both your heating and cooling system need maintenance every year for a total of two HVAC tune-ups annually.
+Both your heating and cooling systems need maintenance every year for a total of two HVAC tune-ups annually.
 We recommend having your heating system tuned in the fall and your cooling system tuned in the spring.
 These are the best times for maintenance because they occur just before your heating or cooling system needs to be turned on for a season of operation.

 You’ll have more confidence that your heating or cooling system will operate efficiently and safely without serious problems.
 Staying on top of your bi-annual tune-ups protects your HVAC warranty, too.
 Most manufacturers require regular maintenance of the appliance for the warranty to be valid.
 Healthy Home Heating & Air offers HVAC maintenance in Monroe and surrounding areas.

 Check the Condenser After a Storm